blmoore/3dgenome/README.md

 3dgenome
 ========

-Scripts to recreate figures in paper: _Integrative modelling reveals the principles of multi-scale chromatin boundary formation in human nuclear organisation_ (2014, in preparation).
+Scripts to recreate figures in paper: [_Integrative modelling reveals the principles of multi-scale chromatin boundary formation in human nuclear organisation_](http://genomebiology.com/2015/16/1/110) (2015).
 For queries or help getting these running, you can contact me [on twitter](http://twitter.com/benjaminlmoore) or open an issue at the github repository.

 ### Table of contents